-Two years after The Salesman played in competition at Cannes, Iranian director Asghar Farhadi opens the 71st iteration of the festival with his mystery-thriller Everybody Knows, boasting an attractive trio of Latin performances from Javier Bardem, Ricardo Darín and Penélope Cruz, in a compelling drama concerning lost loves and family ties.
+Three years on from The Salesman, Iranian director Asghar Farhadi returns with his mystery-thriller Everybody Knows, boasting an attractive trio of Latin performances from Javier Bardem, Ricardo Darín and Penélope Cruz in a compelling drama concerning lost loves and family ties.

 The opening scene lingers in the dilapidated belfry of a provincial Spanish church where a creaking clock grinds through the minutes before sending pigeons into chaos as the hour strikes.
 As the pigeons settle back to their perches, the camera pans down over the graffiti of one-time lovers who have etched their initials into the wall amidst the crumbling stone work: ‘P’ and ‘L’.